 - The seeds are taken out (used for oil in cooking)

 - The fibers are then separated from the outer bark (a process known as Scutching).
 They are classified as short fibers and long fibers.
-The short fibers form coarse yarns with a napped appearance, whereas the long fibers form the fine yarn of linen which has a smooth shiny look.
+The short fibers form coarse yarns with a napped appearance, whereas the long fibers produce the fine yarn of linen which has a smooth shiny look.

 - They are then made into yarn on spinning looms.
 They undergo quality checks to ensure top quality.

 - The fibers are woven into the linen fabric.
 Dobby loom is a basic loom with limited repetitive patterns; Jacquard loom is a more sophisticated machine in which sophisticated designs are woven

 Why is Linen so expensive?

 Flax is difficult to harvest.
-The full flax plant has to be uprooted, to keep the full length of the fibers which result in a fine yarn.
+The full flax plant has to be uprooted, to keep the full length of the fibers which results in a fine yarn.
 Careful harvesting is necessary to ensure quality.

-Linen fabric can absorb upto 20% of its weight in moisture before you can feel any dampness.
+Linen fabric can absorb up to 20% of its weight in moisture before you can feel any dampness.
 This is because of its structure which soaks up water to its center.
-Because of this linen is very much in demand as napkins and dish towels.
-It also releases moisture to the air and remains dry.
+Because of this, linen is very much in demand as napkins and dish towels.

-What are the different types of Linen fabric
+What are the different types of Linen fabric?

 You may also categorize Linen according to geographical regions where it is grown or processed- Irish Linen is the best and most valued.
 European linen comes next in quality.
 Scotch linen and German linen come next.
 Then there are Russian Linen and Chinese linen which are not considered at par with those in Europe.

 It is a reversible textured linen fabric, originally from Damascus.
 It is woven on a jacquard loom.
 Damask looks very luxurious and is used mostly for table linen and draperies.
 Infact Damask Table linen is very much valued.

-It is a fine linen fabric with very close weave originally from Cambrai in northern France.
-It has a lustrous finish, a fine surface and great drape.
-It is great for all kinds of needlework especially cross stitch and shadow work
+It is a fine linen fabric with a very close weave originally from Cambrai in northern France.
+It has a lustrous finish, a fine surface, and a great drape.
+It is great for all kinds of needlework especially cross stitch and shadow work.

 Obviously used for making bedsheets, this is a heavier linen.

 It was earlier used for clothing and mummy wrappings for Pharaohs and members of the royal court in Ancient Egypt as early as 5000BC.
 (The Turin shroud is a linen cloth.)
-The name is now used for a heavy unbleached linen
+The name is now used for a heavy unbleached linen.

 Handkerchief weight Linen

 This is the finest of all linen.
-It is very soft and semi sheer.
-Perfect for making delicate handkerchiefs with embroidery and blouses and baby wear.
+It is very soft and semi-sheer.
+Perfect for making delicate handkerchiefs with embroidery and blouses and babywear.

 How to sew with Linen ?

 Sewing success is all about fabric choices.
 When you have a good fabric with you which is easy to sew you are guaranteed success.
-Checkout this post on How to buy fabric for sewing.
+Checkout this post on Deciding on which clothing fabric is best

 You can use a silk organza underlining for making clothes with linen.